labbcb/workflows/README.md

 ## Changelog

+- June 5, 2019
+    - RNA-seq workflow version 1.3.1
+        - Downgrade HTSeq to 0.9.1
 - June 4, 2019
     - Added Docker and WDL for HTSeq version 0.11.1
     - RNA-seq workflow version 1.3.0
         - Updated HTSeq to 0.11.1
         - Sample names required as input to generate count files
 - May 30, 2019
     - WGBS workflow version 1.2.0
         - Removed index genome task
 - May 29, 2019
     - RNA-seq workflow version 1.2.0
         - Removed index genome task
 - May 28, 2019
     - Small RNA-seq workflow version 1.2.0
         - Removed index genome task
 - February 20, 2019
     - Fixed Dockerfile for Cutadapt versions 1.13, 1.16
     - Added Dockerfile for R version version 3.5.2
     - Added Dockerfile for Bioconductor version 3.8
     - Added Dockerfile and WDL for FastQC version 1.11.8
     - Added Dockerfile and WDL for Rqc version 1.16.2
         - Added parameter pair for paired-end files
     - Updated QA workflow to version 1.1
         - Using FastQC version 1.11.8
         - Using Rqc version 1.16.8
     - Added CountMultipleFiles task for HTSeq-count
     - Added WDL for RNAseq workflow version 1.1
         - This version outputs a single counts file (instead of one file per sample)